DmitryKolchin/AdvancedProgramming2024/HPPotionOptimisation/Docs/DevelopmentJournal.md

 ## Initial Research

-Initially, I wanted to separate this task into 2 different subtasks
+The healing system implementation was broken into two subtasks to manage increasing complexity:

-- Implement the basic task with autohealing of all the characters with the provided potions instantly
+1. **Basic Auto-Healing Mechanic**
-- Implement healing with the following modifications:
+   This subtask focused on instant healing where characters immediately gain health based on available potions.
+Potions are applied only if a character's health is below their maximum, with the most efficient (highest healing value) potions being used first.
+This ensures no potion is wasted, and the character is healed fully in a single step.

-	- Now each potion applies X points of health instantly and x% of maximum health in t seconds (diablo 4 reference)
+2. **Advanced Healing with Delayed Effect**
-- Applying new potion will stop previosuly used potion to add health
+   The second subtask expanded the system to include both instant and delayed healing, inspired by the health potions in *Diablo IV* (Diablo IV, 2023).
+Potions now apply **X** points of health instantly and a percentage of maximum health over a time period **t** [(Healing Potions, 2024)](https://diablo4.wiki.fextralife.com/Healing+Potions).
+If a new potion is consumed during the active healing process of a previous one, the ongoing healing is interrupted, and the new potion starts its effect.

----
+This approach allows for a simple start, progressing into more complex gameplay mechanics involving timed health restoration and potion interruption.

 ## Implementation